 \subsubsection{Joint MPC Algorithm}

 \comment{

 }

 MPC is effective for video bitrate adaptation on the Internet~\cite{favor, yin2015control}.
 It uses predicted throughput to optimize the QoE for the next few video chunks.
-It finds the best QoE by calculating all possible combinations of video quality for future several video chunks.
+It finds the best QoE by calculating all possible combinations of video quality for several future video chunks.
 Therefore, its performance highly depends on the quality of throughput prediction.
 To accommodate throughput prediction errors, there are several variants of MPC.
 RobustMPC improves the robustness of prediction against error by estimating prediction errors and using $C = \frac{Predict}{1 + \max\{error\}}$ as input.
 We adopt RobustMPC in our problem due to its resilience against errors.

-We propose two types of satellite-specific MPC: joint exhaustive MPC and joint pruned MPC.
-Joint exhaustive MPC only considers all combinations of satellites and bitrates for the future chunks download, which is the same logic as traditional MPC but additionally includes the satellites in the combination.
-However, it requires significant computational resources and time for calculation.
-Its time complexity for a single calculation would be $O(|R|^F \times |Sat|^F)$ where $|R|$ is the number of data rates, $|Sat|$ is the number of satellites, and $F$ is the number of future chunks considered.
+We propose two satellite-specific MPCs: joint exhaustive MPC and joint pruned MPC.
+Joint exhaustive MPC considers all combinations of satellites and bitrates for the future chunks download, which is the same logic as traditional MPC but additionally includes the satellites in the combination.
+However, this approach is computationally heavy due to its significant resource requirements.
+Its time complexity for a single calculation is $O(|R|^F \times |Sat|^F)$ where $|R|$ is the number of data rates, $|Sat|$ is the number of satellites, and $F$ is the number of future chunks considered.
 This cost is too high to run in real time.
-Therefore, we propose a joint pruned MPC that assumes only one handoff during the next $F$ video chunks in the optimization horizon.
+Therefore, we propose a joint pruned MPC assuming only one handoff during the next $F$ video chunks in the optimization horizon.
 This is a reasonable assumption since $F$ is generally small (\eg, $F=5$ in existing work) and multiple handoffs in such a short time window are expensive.
-Joint pruned MPC can significantly reduce computational overhead over joint exhaustive MPC.
+Joint pruned MPC significantly reduces computational overhead over joint exhaustive MPC.
 Its time complexity is $O(|R|^F \times |Sat| \times F)$ where $F$ represents the possible handoff point.
 We use joint pruned MPC in evaluation.